Robert C. Daniels

-the various Norfolk, Virginia, cemeteries, some of the more unique grave-markers and other unique aspects of these
+the various Norfolk, Virginia, cemeteries, some of the more interesting grave-markers and other unique aspects of these

 Exploring Norfolk Cemeteries.

 wife Rebecca and I live with our cherished pets in Chesapeake,

 Virginia, where I've been employed for the past eighteen years by the U.S. Coast Guard as a training specialist and schoolhouse manager.
 In what little spare time I have, I also teach History courses at both the Virginia Beach, Virginia, and Portsmouth, Virginia, campuses of Tidewater Community College, ride my bicycle, and tour historical sites.